jolicode/castor/doc/02-exec.md

 ### Failure

 By default, Castor will throw an exception if the command fails.
-You can disable that by setting the `allowFailure` option to `true`.
+You can disable that by setting the `allowFailure` option to `true`:

 ```php
 #[AsTask]